cbreandan/movie-scraper/README.md

 Automatically scrapes new movies from website daily and add them to an excel spreadsheet

-It also shows the box office of the movies - to see which movies are doing better than others
+**Box office of -- To see which movies are doing better than others

+**Show time, Length, Content rating, YouTube trailer, Rotten Tomato ratings -- Movies in theatres

+**Release date, YouTube trailer -- Coming soon movies